 Most people don’t think about what their kitchen sponges are made of.

-I know because I never really thought about it before starting with my sustainable journey.
+I know because I never thought about it before starting my sustainable journey.

 But yes, conventional kitchen sponges are made with oil-based plastic.

 You can easily opt for wooden dish brushes and scrubs instead of plastic sponges.

 A few cool ones that I can recommend are:

 A study found that more than half of all dental care products contain microplastics.